 Mosquito Population Dynamics are Determined by a Complex Interplay of Abiotic and Biotic Factors: Given clear patterns in the collated time series, we next sought to assess the drivers of these different temporal dynamics.
 Using indicators for species (7 total, indicating which species a particular time series belongs to) and a suite of ecological covariates (66 total) as predictors, we fitted a multinomial logistic regression to the temporal pattern cluster labels (denoting which temporal pattern cluster each time series had been assigned to) to explore factors influencing temporal patterns and predict membership of a temporal pattern cluster.
 Overall, the model was able to assign each time-series into the correct cluster 60% of the time (compared to 25% expected for a completely random classifier).
-We next assessed the magnitude and direction of the regression coefficients – the multinomial logistic framework used here produces 1 coefficient estimate for each cluster and predictor (a total of 4 coefficients per predictor), with that coefficient defining the strength of the association between a predictor and a particular temporal pattern cluster.
+We next assessed the magnitude and direction of the regression coefficients – the multinomial logistic framework used here produces one coefficient estimate for each cluster and predictor (a total of 4 coefficients per predictor), with that coefficient defining the strength of the association between a predictor and a particular temporal pattern cluster.
 Our results revealed significant and temporal pattern cluster-specific associations with predictors (Figure 4).
 Across the species coefficients, Anopheles culicifacies and Anopheles subpictus demonstrated large and positive associations with temporal cluster 1 (unimodal monsoon peaking dynamics), whereas for Anopheles fluviatilis, this relationship was strongly negative.
 Instead, Anopheles fluviatilis associated with temporal cluster 3 (unimodal dry season peaking dynamics).
-These results are in-keeping with the empirical analyses presented in Figure 3, supporting the notion that this multinomial logistic regression framework can recover patterns of association evident in the data.
-Similar results were observed for the environmental predictors where a number of predictors (such as isothermality, rainfall-related patterns and the extent/dynamics of large water bodies) demonstrated highly positive or negative associations depending on the particular temporal cluster – these antagonistic patterns of association across temporal pattern clusters were borne out across an analysis of the correlation of coefficients between clusters, which revealed them to be highly negatively correlated (Supplementary Figure 5).
+These results are in keeping with the empirical analyses presented in Figure 3, supporting the notion that this multinomial logistic regression framework can recover patterns of association evident in the data.
+Similar results were observed for the environmental predictors where a number of predictors (such as isothermality, rainfall-related patterns and the extent/dynamics of large water bodies) demonstrated highly positive or negative associations depending on the particular temporal cluster.
+These antagonistic patterns of association across temporal pattern clusters were borne out across an analysis of the correlation of coefficients between clusters, which revealed them to be highly negatively correlated (Supplementary Figure 5).